ericklein/air_quality/readme.md

 	- [I] 090820: Code is only running for one loop -> setSyncInterval(15) locked code on subsequent loops, also not needed
 	- [I] - 090820: time is not correct, sample code is -> byproduct of setSyncInterval(15) issue
-	- [FR] 090820: Display NTP time when received in DEBUG
+	- [FR] 090820: Display NTP time when received in DEBUG -091420
+	- [I] 091120: Set SYNC_INTERVAL to minimum for AIO and use in main CLOUDLOG -> done
+	- [I] 091120: Crashes again after one loop, might be a DHT issue -> DHT moved to pin 11, stopped collision with Ethernet on pin 10 (CS)
+	- [I] 091120: main delay(SYNC_INTERVAL) must be factored out, it could be impacting networking -> done
+	- [I] 091120: Data not writing to AIO -> side effect of DHT/Ethernet pin conflict
+	- [FR] 083120: Upload data to cloud db -> code now working